ravdocs/konsole/README.md

-# console
+# @RAVDOCS/CONSOLE
+Console utilities which allows us to create a communication side-channel with the renderer.
+We can:

-Hook into the console log to capture console.log().
-Use for unit testing and code logging.
+- Hook into the console log process to capture process.stdout (e.g. console.log()) .
+- Format console.log() to pass JSON data in the side-channel.

+# Formatting Console.log

+The formatting of console.log() to pass JSON data is an experimental feature.
+We need to determine how we will handle the {{log}} helper and errors.

 # Install
 ```bash
 npm install @ravdocs/console --save
 ```

-# Usage
+# Basic Usage

 ```js
 var Konsole = require('@ravdocs/console');